Structured Packing in LLM Training Improves Long Context Utilization: Experiments

 \section{Experiments}

 In this section, we show that \method{} improves the long context performance of large-scale language models.
-To this end, we use $3$B, $7$B, and $13$B parameter models and evaluate on tasks that test in-context learning (Section \ref{sec:in_context_learning}), question answering (Section \ref{sec:question_answering}), and in-context information retrieval capabilities (Section \ref{sec:key_retrieval}).
-Additionally, we provide perplexity results in Appendix~\ref{sec:appendix_3B_perplexity}.
-Next, we show that \method{} can improve the core model capabilities by testing the short context performance, see Section \ref{sec:short_context}.
-Finally, in Section \ref{sec:exps_medium_scale}, we tune over 30 medium ($270$M parameters) models using different data mixtures and \method{} parameters, to analyze its design choices.
+To this end, we use $3$B, $7$B, and $13$B parameter models.
+First, in Section \ref{sec:exps_big_scale}, we focus on tasks that test in-context learning, question answering, and in-context information retrieval.
+Next, we show that \method{} can improve the core model capabilities by testing its short context performance.
+Finally, in Section \ref{sec:exps_medium_scale}, we train over 40 medium-size models ($270$M parameters) using different data mixtures and \method{} parameters to analyze various design choices, robustness to noise, and scaling properties.

-An important finding of our work is that presented improvements occur during a relatively short, compared to pre-training, fine-tuning.
+An important finding of our work is that presented improvements occur during a relatively short fine-tuning.
 To be more precise, $3$B models were tuned on $5.4$B tokens, whereas $7$B and $13$B models were tuned on $2$B tokens.
-The $3$B and $7$B start from OpenLLaMAv2 \citep{openlm2023openllama} that was pre-trained on $1$T tokens, the $13$B parameter models start from CodeLlama \citep{roziere2023code} that was pre-trained on $2.5$T tokens.